 EMPLOYEE OF THE MONTH

-Why go to a live taping when I can listen to the podcast?
-Do it all or both.
-Bonus episodes on the podcast are recorded 1-on-1 and the tapings are a ridiculously fun ride.
-Along with interviews you’ll see music, comedy, and EOTM’s house band led by MC Andrew “Jelly D.” Bancroft, beatboxer Shockwave, both of FreeStyle Love Supreme, and Eric Biondo (Antibalas).
-The band frequently welcomes guest musicians such as Rob Jost (Antibalas, SNL), Justin Carroll (Moondrunk), Jordan Katz (De La Soul), Arthur Lewis (FreeStyle Love Supreme), Daveed Diggs (Hamilton, Clipping), Jared Dixon (In the Heights), Adam Busch (Common Rotation), Grey McMurray (Knights on Earth), Eric Kufs (Common Rotation, Indigo Girls) and Yair Evnine (Waitress) and sometimes Live illustrator Michael Arthur.
-Each live show culminates with an Award Ceremony, where guests receive the coveted Employee of the Month Award, which falls somewhere between a Nobel Peace Prize and a free cup of coffee.
+Each live show, Lazarus is always joined by Employee Of The Month’s fabulous house band.
+Led by her intern beatboxer Chris Shockwave Sullivan and her intern's intern MC Andrew “Jelly D.” Bancroft, both of FreeStyle Love Supreme, these two wonders are joined by Eric Biondo (Antibalas) as well as guest musicians such including: Rob Jost (Antibalas, Dear Evan Hansen), Justin Carroll (Moondrunk), Jordan Katz (De La Soul, Indigo Girls), Arthur Lewis (FreeStyle Love Supreme), Daveed Diggs (Hamilton, Clipping), Jared Dixon (In the Heights), Adam Busch (Common Rotation, Dan Berns), Grey McMurray (Knights on Earth), Eric Kufs (Indigo Girls), Camille Harris, Yair Evnine (Waitress), Ashley Perez Flanagan (Great Comet), Homer Steinweiss (Sharon Jones & The Dap-Kings, Amy Winehouse), and Smoota (Gong Show, TV on the Radio).
+There are often live drawings from illustrators such as Michael Arthur, Mike Hollingsworth and Ella Trujillo.
+Each live show culminates with a rap-up and Award Ceremony, where guests receive the coveted Employee of the Month Award, which falls, as most awards do, somewhere between a Nobel and a free cup of coffee.